 A great way to make your med school application as competitive as possible is through extracurriculars.

-These positions are organized and very useful for obtaining letters of recommendation (LOR’s), shadowing and other important networking connections.
+These positions are organized and very useful for LOR’s, shadowing, and other important networking connections.

 Check out our medical volunteering guides for Atlanta.